bettychow/foodie-me/README.md

 `Project Description`
-Foodie Me is a web app where user can sign up as member and has own web page with customized url for writing reviews on restaurants.
-Other members and visitors can vote on reviews of the user.
-The user will gain a honor of foodie of foodies if user's reviews' quantity and the number of votes gained meet certain criteria.
-User can share reviews via social media say Facebook.
-I am still fine tuning the app, although the app is actually already fully function.
+foodie me is a web app that encourages the real foodies who know and care about foods to write and share reliable reviews on restaurants.
+Both members and non members can upvote or down vote the reviews.
+Members can also follow other members.
+Member who writes good amount of quality reviews will get the status of “Elite Foodie” and earn a crown.
+People can save time of searching for quality reviews on Yelp (which are rare) by reading the quality reviews from real foodies on foodie me.

 `Technologies used`
 Javascript (ES6)